-- Limit the time your student is on the iPad.
-While the iPad is a very engaging device, it is a school work device.
+- Limit the time your student is on the device.
+While the iPad or Chromebook is a very engaging device, it is a school work device.
 Care and constant monitoring will reduce your child’s exposure to excessive use.

 - Report unwelcome or malicious online threats.
 Report in a timely fashion to the school any online interactions that can be considered threatening.